mahajanmohit4/Database-Technology/Assignments/Assignment2.md

 ## 3) What is another word for row?
 For column?
 **For Row :-** Tuple , Entity , Opportunity.
 **For Column :-** Attribute , Method.

+## 4) Why isn’t it possible to see the first five rows of a table?
+There is no particular order in which SQL stores the records.
+You need to specify the ORDER BY when you are talking about first/second etc.
+     So if you want only first rowof a particular column you can do